About Us

 When not teaching, Olivia is a professional singer and musician, balancing her time between helping others complete their music and creating her own.

-Heather Woody, Head Teacher
+Tabitha Lloyd, Head Teacher

 Our Board of Directors